JacobThielNUVIEW/PRACER/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature Request
-about: Propose a new feature for RACELAY
+about: Propose a new feature for PRACER
 title: "[Feature] "
 labels: ["feature"]
 assignees: ""